wbf22/Dava/README.md

 ### Tables
 Tables are stored in csv files.
 Most database tables should have just one csv file but the max length in characters of a table is the max value of java long (due to RandomAccessFile.java for io writes).
 If a table has more than that length it will be partitioned into two tables.
 Tables can also be partitioned with a configuration if you'd like to distribute the tables across multiple servers.

-Each table has an indices_* folder with indexes generated for that table.
+Each table has an META_* folder with indexes generated for that table.

 The schema for the table is defined in a class annotated with @Table.
 This is translated into an internal definition of the table written in sql.
 Manual updates to this file will cause schema changes unless specified when creating the database.
 The columns are inferred from the fields of the class.